 If you want something more than worn rhetoric based on great-vs-good-vs-bad sports platitudes to help you understand where we are as a soccer nation—and a little bit of hope—look to the U-17 team.
 While the senior team finished second from the bottom in qualifying last night, the U-17s are currently are at the top of their group in the U-17 World Cup, set to play Colombia tomorrow.
 The back line looks fairly organized, and there are some emerging young talents getting looks from major clubs across the world.

 But those players stand as a testament less to our disorganized youth system—which will surely be gutted and restructured, along with perhaps all of US Soccer's top brass—and more to the fact that young people have more access to global sports, and that they're paying attention to the most competitive one in the world.
-If there's any luck left for this U.S. Soccer program, it's certainly that trend—and they would do well to capitalize on that.
+If there's any luck left for this U.S. Soccer program, it's certainly that trend.
 But as we learned last night, luck alone won't be enough to save U.S. soccer.